Editors’ Note: Updated on May 31 with a new list of phones eligible to run the beta.

 How to Download the Android Q Beta

-The major barrier to testing the new version of Android is having the right phone in the first place.
-You need a Google Pixel — 1,2 or 3, it doesn’t matter which version — to be eligible.
+One of the major barriers to testing new versions of Android has been the right phone in the first place.
+Earlier betas required a Google Pixel — 1,2 or 3, it doesn’t matter which version.
+(Google says that the newly released Pixel 3a and Pixel 3a XL will be eligible to run the beta in June.)

 We must however repeat: this beta is more for developers rather than for general use.
 Don’t do this out of casual interest, especially since future betas figure to be more stable.